Skip to main content

 Telling your carrier that your vehicle is for pleasure use when you really drive it for business use to show houses may leave you with nothing if you encounter an accident and attempt to file a claim, even if you did it absentmindedly.

-That is what we’re here to help you do: obtain the proper coverage so you can have peace of mind and be made whole if you ever suffer a loss.
+That is what we're here to help you do: obtain appropriate coverage so you can have composure and security and be made whole if you ever suffer a loss.

 We understand that life can become busy, often leading to things falling through the cracks.
 For most people, insurance coverage is one of those bottom-of-mind issues in order of importance.

 If you’ve made it this far down in the article, insurance is rising to top-of-mind, and that’s a good thing.
-That means you want to have the proper coverage.
+That means you want to have the appropriate coverage.

 What Should I Do About Classifying My Vehicle?